kevinmehall/rtlsdr-433m-sensor/README.md

 The GNU Radio [osmosdr block] captures from the [device][p160].
 It's tuned slightly to the side to avoid the DC noise at the local oscillator frequency.
-A `freq_xlating_fir_filter_ccc` block selects and downsamples the correct region of the captured sensors.
+A `freq_xlating_fir_filter_ccc` block selects and downsamples the correct region of the captured frequency range.
 Then it AM demodulates that band, and uses a message sink and queue to bring the samples into Python. (see gr_queue.py).
 A Python state machine detects the preamble, manchester-decodes the bits, and then parses the packet.